 The Board then considered scheduling the future Board meetings.
 Mark Ziska proposed the following motion:

-Joe Beers seconded the motion which carried unanimously.
+Chad Kirkpatrick seconded the motion which carried unanimously.

 There being no further business before the Board, Mark Ziska proposed the meeting be adjourned.
 Joe Beers seconded the motion which carried unanimously.
-The meeting adjourned at 11:46 a.m.
+The meeting adjourned at 12:06 p.m.

-(Quotations of board members in these minutes have been reviewed by staff for grammatical content, and certain grammatical changes may have been made by staff administratively.
+(Quotations of Board members in these minutes have been reviewed by staff for grammatical content, and certain grammatical changes may have been made by staff administratively.
 No changes to content have been made by staff administratively or otherwise.)